-Balanitis is a type of yeast infection that can occur in all males, though is more common in uncircumcised men .
-It’s possible to develop balanitis if you have diabetes, use antibiotics for prolonged periods or are overweight.
+If the head of your penis is swollen and sore, it may be a result of balanitis; a type of yeast infection that can occur in all males, though is more common in uncircumcised men .
+It’s possible to develop balanitis if you have diabetes, use antibiotics for prolonged periods, or are overweight.

 Symptoms of balanitis include: